00:00

 krita. tons of useful brushes but beware of the stabilizer, its trash

-Musician with a computer older than Julius Caesar and humor drier than desert sand on a sunny day.
+Musician with a computer older than Julius Caesar and humor drier than Texas in July.

 BBS Signature